 - 1. It is essential that schools be safe and orderly to provide environments that foster learning and high academic achievement.
 The District shall strive to protect students, staff, visitors and volunteers from harm and to protect victims of crime from further victimization.
+In a disciplinary action, there is a rebuttable presumption that the actions of a student who intervened for the defense of others or in the student's own self-defense, was using only the amount of force necessary, to stop a violent act against a student, staff, or volunteer that was necessary to restore or maintain the safety of others.
 This policy applies to conduct on School District property, school or District provided transportation and at any school or District sponsored activity.
 This policy implements the zero tolerance policy as outlined in Florida Statutes.

-- 2. Acts that pose a serious threat to school safety are those acts that endanger the life or safety of a student, staff member or other person on campus or at a school or District sponsored activity.
+- 2. Acts that pose a threat to school safety are those acts that endanger the life or safety of a student, staff member or other person on campus or at a school or District sponsored activity.
 Such acts include but are not limited to

 - A. Aggravated battery;

 - B. Armed robbery;

 - C. Arson;

 - D. Battery or aggravated battery on a teacher or other school personnel;

 - E. Kidnapping or abduction;

 - F. Murder;

 - G. Manslaughter;

-- H. Possession, use or sale of a controlled substance;
+- H. Possession, use or sale of a controlled substance:

 - I. Possession, use or sale of any explosive devise;

 - J. Possession, use or sale of any firearm or weapon;

 - K. Sexual battery.

-- 3. Acts that are considered petty misconduct may disrupt the educational process but do not endanger the life or safety of an individual.
+- Acts that are considered petty misconduct may disrupt the educational process but do not endanger the life or safety of an individual.
 Such acts include but are not limited to

 - A. Cellular telephone violation;

 - B. Defiance of authority;

 - C. Disruption, minor;

 - D. Dress code violation;

 - E. Eating or drinking on the bus;

 - F. Forgery;

 - G. Horseplay;

 - H. Leaving campus without permission;

 - I. Lying or misrepresentation;

 - J. Profanity;

 - K. Vehicle parking violation.

 - 4. The District shall establish agreements with the county sheriff's office and local police department(s) that provide for reporting conduct that threatens school safety and obtaining assistance from the appropriate law enforcement agency.
 Law enforcement consultation is not required for petty acts of misconduct which are not a threat to school safety.

 - 5. The District shall report to the appropriate law enforcement agency any act that poses a threat to the safety or welfare of students, staff and other persons on school property or at school events or is a serious violation of law.
 The following acts when committed on School District property or at a District activity shall be reported to the appropriate law enforcement agency:

 - A. Alcohol violation;

 - B. Alcohol, sale or distribution;

-- C. Arson;

-- D. Battery;

-- E. Bomb or biochemical threat;

-- F. Breaking and entering or burglary;

-- G. Disruption of school, major;

-- H. Drug use, sale or distribution;

-- I. Explosives, possession or use;

-- J. Extortion;

-- K. False alarm;